Department of Applied Environmental Science

 My cell phone number: 555-555-5555

-- Equipment must be returned on time and to the same location from which it was checked out.
+- Equipment must be returned on-time and to the same location from which it was checked out.
 On-time return of borrowed equipment is crucial, as common-use equipment is often needed immediately upon return.

 - Note that some types of equipment may be particularly sensitive to heat, moisture, dust, jostling, or other environmental factors.
 You will want to treat equipment with care, as you will be held financially responsible for damage.

-- If you cannot make the assigned return time, please arrange for someone else to return your equipment, or email firstname.lastname@example.org in advance (or as soon as possible) to arrange another time to return items.
+- If you cannot make the assigned return time, please arrange for someone else to return your equipment or email email@example.com in advance or as soon as possible to arrange another time to return items.

 - Please note that we may request that equipment be returned earlier than planned.

-SNS Books and Guides for Checkout - Link coming soon
+Books and Guides for Checkout - Link coming soon

 Before you check out equipment for your project, you will need to complete, with the help of your advisor, an Independent Project Resource Request form (below).
 This form must be signed by your advisor.
 Once your project is approved, you will be assigned a tech contact to whom you will email your specific requests as outlined above.